teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 |1|The Blob heap is either absent or its size is less than or equal to 2<sup>16</sup> bytes long.|
 |2-7|Reserved.
 Writers MUST set them to zero and readers SHOULD ignore them.|

 Immediately after the header come the tables.
-Each table contains one or more rows, which are structures of constant size and is identified by a number from zero to sixty three, corresponding to a bit in the __TablesPresent__ field.
+Each table is identified by a number from zero to sixty three corresponding to a bit in the __TablesPresent__ field, and contains one or more rows, which are structures of constant size.
 The tables are ordered by this number in ascending order.
 Using the __RowCounts__ and __RowSizes__ fields, readers can easily calculate the position and size of each table.

 The supported table types are listed in the next section.